 Who Do I Contact?

 For assistance, contact MEC Air Safety, Health, & Security Committee Vice Chairperson Yvette Satterlee.
-Alternately, you can contact the designated ASHSC Air Quality contact in your base.
 Contact information is below for your convenience.

 In June of this year, the AFA Air Safety, Health, & Security Committee (ASHSC) presented Your Air Matters, a contaminated cabin air awareness campaign.
 This month, we’re providing some important reminders and the resources available to help you should you find yourself in a situation where you believe you might have been exposed to contaminated […]